Starcounter/Docs/guides/mapping-and-blending/avoiding-css-conflicts/README.md

 * __Only use BEM class selectors in your stylesheets__.
 Do not use element selectors, id selectors, or inline styles for the purpose of styling.

-* __Give meaningful names__ to the Block, Element and Modifier sections.
+* __Give meaningful names__ to the block, element and modifier sections.
 For example, `.chatter-avatar` is much more descriptive than `.chatter-img`.

-* __Use resusable names__ for the Block, Element, and Modifier sections.
+* __Use resusable names__ for the block, element, and modifier sections.
 As seen in the example above, `.signin-form__text-input` is preferred over `.signin-form__firstname-input` since `text-input` is more resusable than `firstname-input`.

-* __Prefix Block sections with the app name__ to isolate your classes from other apps.
+* __Prefix block sections with the app name__ to isolate your classes from other apps.
 For example, the class for a menu block in the "Chatter" app should be `.chatter-menu`.

 * __Use lowercase classes__. `.Chatter-Menu` is wrong, `.chatter-menu` is right.

-* __Separate words with a hyphen__ when there are multiple words in a Block, Element or Modifier section.
+* __Separate words with a hyphen__ when there are multiple words in a block, element or modifier section.
 For example: `.chatter-chat-message__message-text`.

-* __Block and Element must be in the same HTML template__.
+* __Block and element must be in the same HTML template__.
 Otherwise, implicit couplings are created between templates which might break when the partial mapping changes.
 If you want to define `.chatter-menu` in a parent partial and the menu items in a nested partials, these menu items will become new blocks (`.chatter-menu-item`, not `.chatter-menu__item`).

 * __Modifier classes should extend base classes__.